-Our LVV-based programs utilize third-generation, self-inactivating lentiviral vectors to correct defects in patients' HSCs, which are the cells found in bone marrow that are capable of generating blood cells over a patient's lifetime.
+Each of our LVV-based programs utilize third-generation, self-inactivating lentiviral vectors to correct defects in patients' HSCs, which are the cells found in bone marrow that are capable of generating blood cells over a patient's lifetime.
 Defects in the genetic coding of HSCs can result in severe, and potentially life-threatening anemia, which is when a patient's blood lacks enough properly functioning red blood cells to carry oxygen throughout the body.
 Stem cell defects can also result in severe and potentially life-threatening decreases in white blood cells resulting in susceptibility to infections, and in platelets responsible for blood clotting, which may result in severe and potentially life-threatening bleeding episodes.
 Patients with FA have a genetic defect that prevents the normal repair of genes and chromosomes within blood cells in the bone marrow, which frequently results in the development of acute myeloid leukemia ("AML"), a type of blood cancer, as well as bone marrow failure and congenital defects.
 The average lifespan of an FA patient is estimated to be 30 to 40 years.
-The prevalence of FA in the U.S. and EU is estimated to be about 4,000, and given the efficacy seen in non-conditioned patients, the addressable annual market opportunity is now thought to be in the 400 to 500 range.
+The prevalence of FA in the U.S. and EU is estimated to be approximately 4,000 patients in total.
+In light of the efficacy seen in non-conditioned patients, the addressable annual market opportunity is now believed to be 400 to 500 patients collectively in the U.S. and EU.

-We currently have one LVV-based program targeting FA, RP-L102.
-RP-L102 is our lead lentiviral vector based program that we in-licensed from Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas ("CIEMAT"), which is a leading research institute in Madrid, Spain.
-RP-L102 is currently being studied in our sponsored Phase 2 registrational enabling clinical trials treating FA patients initially at the Center for Definitive and Curative Medicine at Stanford University School of Medicine ("Stanford") and Hospital Infantil de Nino Jesus ("HNJ") in Spain.
-The trial is expected to enroll ten patients total from the U.S. and EU.
+We currently have one ex-vivo LVV-based program targeting FA, RP-L102.
+RP-L102 is our lead lentiviral vector-based program that we in-licensed from Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas ("CIEMAT"), which is a leading research institute in Madrid, Spain.
+RP-L102 is currently being studied in our Phase 2 registrational enabling clinical trials treating FA patients at the Center for Definitive and Curative Medicine at Stanford University School of Medicine ("Stanford"), the University of Minnesota, Great Ormond Street Hospital ("GOSH") in London and Hospital Infantil de Nino Jesus ("HNJ") in Spain.
+The trial is expected to enroll a total of ten patients from the U.S. and EU with the first patient in this Phase 2 trial treated in December 2019.
 Patients will receive a single intravenous infusion of RP-L102 that utilizes fresh cells and "Process B" which incorporates a modified stem cell enrichment process, transduction enhancers, as well as commercial-grade vector and final drug product.